 Fill-in-the-Blanks (FITB) questions present a statement or sentence with one or more key terms omitted.
 Students must supply the missing word or phrase from memory rather than selecting it from a list.

-When to use Fill-in-the-Blanks questions
+When to Use Fill-in-the-Blanks Questions

 FITB questions are ideal for terminology-heavy content, formula recall, proper names, and any situation where precision matters.
 They work particularly well in the middle of a mixed assessment after MCQs have established broad coverage.
 QuizMagic applies flexible matching when grading FITB responses, accepting common spelling variations and synonyms defined by the question creator, which resolves the grading consistency challenge without sacrificing the retrieval-practice benefit.